Jonas Lembcke Andersen

 - 1/3 PhD salary from Graduate School of Science and Technology, Aarhus University, Aarhus 2012.

-- Knud Højgaards Foundation; 8000 DKK, for travel and laboratory expenses during project work in Australia (2009).
+- Project support grant from Knud Højgaards Foundation; 8000 DKK, for travel and laboratory expenses during project work in Australia (2009).

 - Experimental research; planning, problem solving, execution and data analysis.